silicondreamer/cli-lib/README.md

 # wondercli
-A test library example for CLI support
+A Rust test library example for CLI support